These Arbitration Rules are similar to those offered by other arbitral institutions.

 b.
 The identification of any witnesses to be relied upon by providing the name, address and telephone number of that witness.

-The Parties will, prior to the appointment of the Judge, upload to the Site all documents and exhibits and witness statements they intend to rely on during the arbitration so the other Party and the Judge can view them in detail.
+The Parties will, prior to the assignment of the Arbitrator, upload to the Site all documents and exhibits and witness statements that Party will rely on for the arbitration so the other Party and the Arbitrator can view them in detail.

-The Parties will, prior to the appointment of the Judge, disclose all material relevant facts of their case and the arguments they intend to rely on during the arbitration.
+The Parties will, prior to the appointment of the Arbitrator, disclose all material relevant facts of their case and the arguments they will rely on for the arbitration.

-Given the nature of online arbitrations, to limit the scope and cost of discovery, the Parties agree that discovery will be limited to the disclosure of documents that each side will present in support of its case, and non-privileged documents essential to a matter in the proceeding.
+To limit the scope and cost of the arbitration, the Parties agree to forgo any right to discovery and cross-examination of the other Party or their witnesses.
+Each Party will have the right to see the evidence that each side will rely on in support of its case and any non-privileged documents the Arbitrator deems essential to a matter in the proceeding.

-The Judge is authorized to resolve any disputes concerning the exchange of information.
+The Arbitrator is authorized to resolve any disputes concerning the exchange of information.

 Any Party may be represented by counsel or other authorized representative.
-A Party intending to be represented will notify the other Party and the Judge of the name, address, phone number and email of the representative as soon as possible.
+A Party intending to be represented must notify the other Party and the Arbitrator of the name, address, phone number and email of the representative as soon as possible.

-Unless the law provides to the contrary, the arbitration may proceed in the absence of any Party or representative who, after due notice, fails to be present or fails to obtain a postponement.
+Unless the law provides to the contrary, the arbitration may proceed in the absence of any Party or representative who, after "due notice", fails to be present or fails to obtain a postponement from the Arbitrator.
+"Due notice" will ordinarily be a period of 14 calendar days from the date an email notification from eQuibbly is sent to the Respondent at their last known email address, however, the Arbitrator has the discretion to extend this period if there are extenuating circumstances.
 An Award will not be made solely on the default of a Party.
-The Judge will require the Party who is present to submit such evidence as the Judge may require for the making of an Award.
+The Arbitrator will require the Party who is present to submit such evidence as the Arbitrator may require for the making of an Award.

-If the Judge requires a hearing by teleconference or videoconference, it will proceed without a court reporter or transcript.
+If the Arbitrator requires a teleconference or videoconference, the Parties will participate in the conference as part of the arbitration.
+It may proceed without a court reporter or transcript or recording of any sort.

 Conformity to legal rules of evidence is not required.